Codential-ai/AiNativeDevExample/README.md

 }
 ```

 **Invariant Approach:** Use the MCP `transaction-analyzer` tool to validate all database operations are wrapped in transactions.
+The MCP tool is a simplistic regex checker meant to demonstrate the concept of using an MCP tool to validate this type of invariant rather than a full-fledged transaction analyzer.

 ---